 Brahmacharya will be expressed through making the small decisions every day that may seem inconsequential, but as we do so with our goals in mind, we start to make steady progress in the direction in which we want to go.

-Let’s say your goal is to lose 10 lbs.
-Start to assess eating times, eating habits, and exercise habits on a daily basis.
+Let’s say our goal is to lose 10 lbs.
+We want to start by assessing eating times, eating habits, and exercise habits on a daily basis.
 Pause and observe how you are making things harder than they need to be.
 And then, break it down into small doable changes that are so simple you feel compelled to do them.
 Try your small changes for a week and see how it feels.
 Reward yourself every time you do it- maybe with a pat on the back rather than a bag of M&Ms…

 Or let’s say your goal is to change your thinking patterns and to stop beating yourself up mentally.
 First, you have to be aware the thoughts before you can change them.
 We often say things to ourselves that we would never say to others and then we minimize how powerful and hurtful those thoughts really are.
 Maybe you start by actually writing down the critical thoughts as they pop up throughout the day to see what’s really going on in your own head.
 You can always tear the paper up or burn it as you begin the journey of redirecting the thoughts to something more positive.
 When you catch yourself falling back into the negative thinking pattern, try to talk to yourself like you would your child or your best friend.